Italy makes health pass mandatory for many leisure activities, in bid to pressure the unvaccinated

 The Green Pass is a part of the European Union’s digital covid certificate program.
 In the news conference, neither Draghi nor Speranza made clear how the requirements would apply to tourists from non-E.U. countries.
 But a health ministry spokesman said that equivalent vaccination certificates, including those from the United States, would be recognized.

-Earlier this month, French President Emmanuel Macron announced a similar set of measures, though slightly more forceful, because the health pass was also required for forms of public transit.
+Earlier this month, French President Emmanuel Macron announced a similar set of measures, though with slightly more force — including requiring a health pass for forms of public transit.
 Vaccination appointments surged in the aftermath.
 But hundreds of thousands also took to the streets in protest.

 In Italy, the decision to more widely use the Green Pass has been contentious.
 The leader of the far-right League, Matteo Salvini, said in an Italian newspaper interview several days ago that the pass should be used for stadiums, “but not for a pizza.”
 Salvini, who is part of Draghi’s wide-ranging coalition, noted Thursday on Twitter that Italy’s hospital situation was “under control, and he said “freedom” was a guiding principle.
 There are 158 coronavirus patients in intensive care in Italy, compared with roughly 4,000 at the height of previous waves.